nitya308/nuggets-game/DESIGN.md

 	return true if this is an open space.

 #### grid_isVisible
-	Takes int location input
+	Takes int location input, other player locations and gold locations initializes set of locations
-	calulates a set of integer keys and character items, representing all the locations that are visible from the input location, according to requirements spec returns this set
+	for every point in the grid
+		if the point is not blocked by a wall/corner between it and player's vantage point insert the location into set, with player or gold symbol if player or gold is in the location returns this set

 #### grid_updateView
 Creates a set of locations and characters to display at that location to represent other players and gold.
-(Takes set of player locations/symbols, counter of gold locations)
+(Takes set of player locations/symbols, counter of gold locations, new player location, player's seen before set)

-	takes current location
-	create a set of everything visible by calling 	grid_isVisible by default, set stores location key and the char item (from grid, like corner or room symbol) loop over the set of players' locations if player's location is in visible set add the player's char symbol to the set with player ID character for each key (location) in the gold counter of Game if the key (location) is in visible set add the char symbol * to the visible set return the set
+	create a set of everything visible by calling	grid_isVisible for any location in player's seen before set if location is not in visible set append it to the visible set, but not the gold or player symbols deletes the seen before set
+	returns the visible set

 #### grid_displaySpectator
 Returns whole grid as set, with symbols for players and gold stored as items.
 (Takes set of player locations/symbols, counter of gold locations)

-	create a set of char items (from grid) with all grid locations as keys loop over players set
+	initialize empty spectator set
+	for every location in grid
-		insert the player's symbol into the proper location in the locations set for each key in the gold counter of Game insert the gold symbol * into the proper location in the locations set return the set
+		if location is in player locations set insert the location key and player symbol into spectator set else if location is in counters of gold insert the location key and gold symbol into spectator set else
+			insert location key and dummy item into spectator set return the set

 #### grid_locationConvert
-A helper function which takes an integer input, grid number of columns, grid number of rows Turns it into a 2D coordinate on the grid through modulo division
+A function which takes an integer input, grid number of columns, grid number of rows Turns it into a 2D coordinate on the grid through modulo division

 #### grid_print
-Takes set of locations input, null items, save for player and gold symbols (set created by grid_displaySpectator or grid_updateView)
+Takes grid and set of locations input

 	Initialize empty printstring.
 	For each location in the grid
-		if location is not in the set of visible locations add a space “ “ to the printstring. else
+		if location is not in the set of visible locations add a space “ “ to the printstring. else if set stores gold or player symbol for that location add the gold/ player symbol to printstring else
-			add the char stored in the set to the printstring. when the row ends
+			add the charcter from the grid array to printstring when the row ends
 			add a newline character to the printstring return the printstring